Last updated on October 5th, 2025

 This post may contain affiliate links.
 If you click through and make a purchase, I could earn a small commission at no extra cost to you.
 Thanks for your support!

-Seoul’s tall shiny buildings, business people chain smoking at the street corners, and busy street crossings can make you feel like you are in any other big city in the world.
+Seoul’s tall, shiny buildings, business people chain-smoking at street corners, and busy pedestrian crossings can make you feel like you are in any other big city in the world.

-It is not until you step foot in the stunning Bukchon Hanok Village that you can fully grasp that you have in fact made it to South Korea—at least it felt that way for me.
+It’s not until you step foot in the stunning Bukchon Hanok Village that you can fully grasp that you have, in fact, made it to South Korea—at least it felt that way for me.

-During the three months that I got to live in Seoul, the Bukchon Hanok Village became my little escape from the city.
+During the three months that I got to live in Seoul with our circus job, the Bukchon Hanok Village became my little escape from the city.

-The Bukchon Hanok Village is undoubtedly at the top of the list of places to visit during your first time in Seoul, and in this thorough guide, we hope to give you all the information you need to ease your visit to this stunning place.
+The Bukchon Hanok Village is undoubtedly at the top of the list of places to visit during your first time in Seoul, and in this thorough guide, I will provide you with all the information you need to plan your visit to this charming area.

-From what it is, how to get there, what to do, what and where to eat, the best cafes in the area, and more, this Bukchon Hanok Village guide covers everything you need to know for a smooth visit!
+From what it is, how to get there, what to do, best places to eat, the best cafes in the area, and a map that compiles everything in this post—this Bukchon Hanok Village guide covers everything you need to know for a smooth visit!

 A Complete Bukchon Hanok Village Guide: All You Need To Know